domme0711/icingaweb2-module-perfdatagraphs/doc/01-About.md

 ### Warning and Critical Series

 If available the warning and critical series are disabled by default.
-Rational behind this was, that often times these values are many times higher than the perfdata values.
+Rationale behind this was, that often times these values are many times higher than the perfdata values.
 This would cause the actual values to be almost invisible.

 ### Custom Variables